atomxu10/NLP-ProbabilityTopicModel/README.md

 The LDA model in the project was tested on three news dataset sizes: **title text, body text, and full content** to investigate the impact of text data size.
 The evaluation criteria for model quality were **classification efficiency** and **coherence score**.

+All corresponding codes (Python) can be found in the [lda.py](https://github.com/atomxu10/NLP-ProbabilityTopicModel/blob/main/lda.py)

 ## Content
 - [1.
 Introduction & Overview](#1)
 - [2.
 Latent Dirichlet Allocation (LDA) Theory](#2)